novix-sa/Pyplan/docs/index.md

 The app code is structured through an Influence Diagram ( a Workflow) that helps understanding the calculation logic.
 ![Influence Diagram](http://img.pyplan.org/index_influence_diagram.png)

-Every node has its own properties and code that can be evaluated to ins
+Every node has several properties and code that can be evaluated to ins
 ![enter image description here](http://img.pyplan.org/index_node_properties.png)